murphylan/rxjs-start/README.md

 You can find the course here: [A Comprehensive RxJS Tutorial](https://coursetro.com/courses/25/A-Comprehensive-RxJS-Tutorial---Learn-ReactiveX-for-JavaScript-)

-Simply clone this repo and run `yarn install`.
-Then, run `yarn run start`.
+Simply clone this repo and run `npm install`.
+Then, run `npm run start`.

 Enjoy!